dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 > damping constant $$k$$

 You can measure $$k$$ by just looking at the decay of the stroke after the rower has finished the power part of the stroke.
 But how do you know when that is?
-Well, looking at the curves, you can see that $$omega$$ decays almost linearly during the recovery.
+Well, looking at the curves, you can see that $$\omega$$ decays almost linearly during the recovery.
 Here's a picture of the rotational velocity vs. time for 4 strokes - the linear decay is highlighted in yellow - we can use the fact that the second derivative of the curve in this region is basically zero to "mask" it off in the software

 ![]({{ site.url }}/assets/images/projects/erg/decay.png)
 *Highlighting rotational frequency vs. time during the recovery phase*